International Taxation for legal entities

-Our integrated network of tax specialists is highly experienced in addressing complex international taxation aspects and structuring your business in a tax-efficient manner, including implementation of the contemplated structure.
+Our integrated network of tax specialists is highly experienced in addressing complex taxation aspects and providing tax structuring options in an optimised manner, from design to implementation.

-Our experts can also advise you on international tax aspects of business restructuring, identify tax efficient solutions for intellectual property migration to address operational changes in your business structure, suggest optimal finance and treasury solutions for your business in order to optimise the overall tax position of your business and mitigate any local tax authority challenges.
+Our experts can advise you on international tax aspects of business restructuring, identify solutions for intellectual property migration to address operational changes in your business structure, suggest optimal finance and treasury solutions for your business and mitigate any local tax risks.

 EU Tax Legislation